 Although your business may take great care to ensure that every client transaction goes as smoothly as possible, unforeseen issues can come to the forefront.
 Should this happen, the simplest of tasks can quickly turn into a nightmare.
 Fortunately, there is a way to ensure that virtually any disaster with a client or project can be quickly addressed: have a service-level agreement (SLA).

-The SLA is, basically, an agreement between two or more parties that outlines their rights and obligations.
+A SLA is an agreement between two or more parties that outlines their rights and obligations.
 It also outlines the quality and type of service that will be provided by a company to a customer in exchange for a fee.

 In addition an SLA covers, in detail the steps that will be taken in the event that something goes awry with the task being performed for that client.
 Some of these common features may include:

-Not only that, but an SLA can provide a company with much insight as far as performance indicators.
-An SLA allows a business to understand easily where they can improve their customer service, as well as keeping customer service an explicit objective.
+Not only that, but an SLA can provide a company with a vast amount of insight as far as performance indicators go.
+An SLA allows a business to easily understand where they can improve their customer service, as well as keeping customer service an explicit objective.
 For employees, the SLA provides a standard of performance that’s both measurable and precise.
 Lastly, the SLA outlines penalties for non-compliance, which indicates a company’s willingness to achieve its goals as well as notifying the customer that there are penalties in place.

 The SLA can range from a few to a few hundred pages.
 However, there are some sections that are common to most SLAs.
 They are: